alexk99/the_router/conf_options.md

 This options are stored in the /etc/router.conf file.

-Configuration file options consists of the groups:
+Configuration file commands consists of the two groups:
  * startup
  * runtime

-### Startup options
+### Startup commands
-are options that can't be modified once the router have started.
+are the commands that can't be modified once the router have started.
-So the only way to set up them is to editing the configuration file /etc/router.conf.
+So the only way to set them up is to edit the configuration file /etc/router.conf.

+ * port
+ * rx_queue
+ * sysctl

-### Runtime options
+### Runtime commands
-are the options which values can be altered by the rcli utility in any time.
+are the commands which values can be altered by the rcli utility in any time.

+ * ip addr

+ * ip route
+ * sh ip route
+ * vif
+ * npf load